-- Young drivers pay the highest rates, costing as high as $289 per month for full coverage
+- Teenagers pay the highest auto insurance rates, as much as $289 per month if full coverage is purchased

-- High-risk drivers that have multiple accidents or serious violations will pay on average $990 more each year for insurance
+- Higher risk drivers who have several accidents or serious violations will likely pay on average $990 more per year for car insurance

 By shopping online and increasing your deductible, you could save almost $400 on car insurance for your Kia Rondo.
 However, prices can increase if you have a poor driving record, you are a newly licensed driver, or you upgrade your liability coverage.

 Secured with SHA-256 Encryption